 Your identity and any disclosures made to a University healthcare provider, mental health care provider, or licensed professional counselor acting in the course and scope of their employment with the University are confidential and will not be disclosed without your consent.
 Such University employees shall only report to the University the type of incident that occurred and shall not include any information that would violate an expectation of privacy.

-In addition to any medical facilities and offcampus resources, the following resources are confidential:
+In addition to the medical facilities listed above and any off-campus resources, the following resources are confidential: